If you want to apply to New York Institute of Technology, the application fee costs $50.

 ✅ New York Institute of Technology accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to New York Institute of Technology?

-No, New York Institute of Technology is test optional, so you can choose if you want to to include your test scores.
-If you have higher than average scores, you probably want to include them.
-If you scored lower than a school's average,, you it might make sense to leave them out of your application..
+❌ No, New York Institute of Technology is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you should strongly consider submitting them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

 What is New York Institute of Technology's acceptance rate?

 ✅ New York Institute of Technology's acceptance rate is 68%.

 What is the early decision acceptance rate at New York Institute of Technology?